zemdom/k8s-redis-cluster/ansible-playbook/README.md

 #### Inventory file
 To create an `inventory` file, copy the content of `inventory.example` file and replace the example hostnames for `[computes]`, `[utility]` and `[clients]` groups with own hostnames or IPs.
 * The `[computes]` group specifies k8s nodes, where redis-cluster(s) instances are deployed.
-* The `[utility]` group specifies a node, which runs the playbooks (ansible controller).
+* The `[utility]` group specifies a node, which runs the playbooks (Ansible controller).
 The node can reside outside of the k8s cluster, but it needs to be able to communicate with the cluster.
 * The `[clients]` group specifies k8s nodes, which run memtier_benchmark instances.

+Then, to enable passwordless connection, generate ssh keys for all the hosts specified in `inventory` file and copy them to `[utility]` node.

 #### Changing default values of environment variables
 There are two ways to change default values of environment variables: